-Shareholder Fees (fees paid directly from your investment) lass A hares utional Shares Maximum Sales Charge (Load) imposed upon purchases (as a percentage of offering price) 5.75% None Maximum Deferred Sales Charge (Load) (as a percentage of offering or sale price, whichever is less) 1.00%(1) None Small Account Fee(2) \$ 20 \$ 20 Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees 1.00% 1.00% Distribution and/or Service (12b-1) Fees 0.25% None Other Expenses 0.46% 0.48% Total Annual Fund Operating Expenses 1.71% 1.48% Less: Amount of Fee Limitations/Expense Reimbursements(3) 0.41% 0.43% Total Annual Fund Operating Expenses After Fee Limitations/Expense Reimbursements 1.30% 1.05%
+С lass A Institutional Shareholder Fees (fees paid directly from your investment) S hares Class Shares Maximum Sales Charge (Load) imposed upon purchases (as a percentage of offering price) 5.75% None Maximum Deferred Sales Charge (Load) (as a percentage of offering or sale price, whichever is less) 1.00%(1) None Small Account Fee(2) \$ 20 \$ 20 Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees 1.00% 1.00% Distribution and/or Service (12b-1) Fees 0.25% None Other Expenses 0.46% 0.48% Total Annual Fund Operating Expenses 1.71% 1.48% Less: Amount of Fee Limitations/Expense Reimbursements(3) 0.41% 0.43% Total Annual Fund Operating Expenses After Fee Limitations/Expense Reimbursements 1.30% 1.05%

-- Unless you are otherwise eligible to purchase Class A shares without a sales charge, a contingent deferred sales charge (CDSC) of up to 1.00% will be charged on Class A shares redeemed within 18 months of purchase if you paid no sales charge on the original purchase and a finder's fee was paid. - Accounts with balances below \$1,000 are generally subject to a \$5 quarterly fee (with an annual maximum of \$20 per account).
-Shares from such accounts are redeemed each quarter to cover the fee, which is returned to the Fund to offset small account expenses. - Aberdeen Funds (the "Trust") and Aberdeen Standard Investments Inc. (the "Adviser") have entered into a written contract limiting operating expenses to 1.25% for Class A shares and 1.00% for Institutional Class shares.
+- Unless you are otherwise eligible to purchase Class A shares without a sales charge, a contingent deferred sales charge (CDSC) of up to 1.00% will be charged on Class A shares redeemed within 18 months of purchase if you paid no sales charge on the original purchase and a finder's fee was paid.
+Accounts with balances below \$1,000 are generally subject to a \$5 quarterly fee (with an annual maximum of \$20 per account).
+Shares from such - accounts are redeemed each quarter to cover the fee, which is returned to the Fund to offset small account expenses. - Aberdeen Funds (the "Trust") and Aberdeen Standard Investments Inc. (the "Adviser") have entered into a written contract limiting operating expenses to 1.25% for Class A shares and 1.00% for Institutional Class shares.
 This contractual limitation may not be terminated without the approval of the Independent Trustees before February 28, 2022.
 This limit includes Rule 12b-1 Fees, but excludes certain expenses, including any interest, brokerage commissions, Acquired Fund Fees and Expenses, and extraordinary expenses.
-The Trust is authorized to reimburse the Adviser for management fees previously limited and/or for expenses previously paid by the Adviser, provided, however, that any reimbursements must be paid at a date not more than three years after the date when the Adviser limited the fees or reimbursed the expenses and the reimbursements do not cause a Class to exceed the lesser of the applicable expense limitation in the contract at the time the fees were limited or expenses are paid or the applicable expense limitation in effect at the time the expenses are being recouped by the Adviser.
+The Trust is authorized to reimburse the Adviser for management fees previously limited and/or for expenses previously paid by the Adviser, provided, however, that any reimbursements must be paid at a date not more than three years after the date when the Adviser limited the fees or reimbursed the expenses are paid or the applicable expense limitation in effect at the time the expenses are being recouped by the Adviser.